mdjahan/FoRDM/README.md

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.
 - `objectives`: output from `build_objectives()`.
-- `quantile`: numeric value (0-1) specifying the robustness threshold (e.g., 0.05 indicates a robustness level of 95%).
+- `robustness`: numeric value (0-1) specifying the robustness level (e.g., 0.95 indicates a robustness level of 95%).
 - `sow_selection`: "representative" (default) or "mean" — determines how robustness across SOWs are calculated per management. "representative": Selects the SOW closest to the user-defined quantile as a representative. "mean": Uses the mean across all SOWs below the quantile.

 **Output**